VJBS - Vee Jefferson

 you can listen to the interview here

-Just Gotta Have a Man! - A Spoken Word piece
+Just Gotta Have a Man! - A Spoken Word piece, by Vee

 ...So Speak it With Rhythm;-)